Sailing with Pets on Board

 Animals tend to panic in unfamiliar situations and can get violent when scared, so you need to make sure your pet does not hurt itself or someone else.

-Sunscreen and sea-sickness medication
+Sunscreen and Sea-Sickness Medication

 Pets can also get sunburnt, so make sure there is enough shade for them and that they have enough water.
 If you can, it would be smart to get a pet-friendly sunscreen.
 Also get sea-sickness medication for your pet - some of the same medicines used for humans also work for animals, but you should consult your vet.

-You need to be extra careful during sailing.
+You need to be extra careful when sailing with pets.
 Your dog should not be in the way or it or someone else might end up hurt or overboard.
-Your pet may be a good swimmer, but it will need a pet flotation device as it may save its life.
+Your pet may be a good swimmer, but it will need a pet flotation device as it can save its life.
 If the conditions are especially rough, it may be a good idea to tether your dog to the boat and put a PFD on the dog.
 A smart thing would be to attach a swim platform to the yacht.
 In that case, if the dog falls overboard, it would be easier to recover the animal.
 A good idea would be to take a harness because it can help if your pet ends up in the water.
 Whereas a simple collar would slip over their head or severely choke them during a recovery from the water, the harness, made from durable webbing material, provides a lifting handle capable of supporting your pet's entire weight.

 When on shore, keep your dog on a leash and, if needed, put a muzzle on the dog's snout.
 This is ordinarily necessary with the more massive dog breeds or if local laws demand it.